Want to share your screen? See the person you're talking to? Contact us via digital library desk! We will be with you shortly.

 Monday-Friday

 Creative Commons licences are among the most widely used public licences.
 They are an important pillar for Open Access (OA) and Open Science.
+Lib4RI recommends using CC BY for all your publications.

 CC licences allow re-use of work without explicit permission from the copyright holder.
 Attribution of the original author is mandatory.
 Some further specifications may apply within the specifications contained in the licence.

 The specifications are defined by modular combinations of BY and optional elements (SA, NC and ND).
 The specifications determine the degree of openness of the licence from very open (CC BY) to very restricted (CC BY-SA-NC-ND).
+In the next section, we highlight benefits of CC BY and drawbacks of other licences.

 Image